OfficialRell/SpawnerMeta/README.md

 # SpawnerMeta

-This plugin implements customizable and upgradeable spawners.
+This plugin implements fully customizable and upgradeable spawners.

 ## Using with Maven